Shopping

 • Needs to be used in an isolated environment

-Best noise canceling headphones: Bose QuietComfort 45
+Best noise cancelling headphones: Bose QuietComfort 45

-Escaping the world around us feels like a priority far too much of the time, which is why the Bose QuietComfort 45 is our pick for the best noise canceling headphones.
+Escaping the world around us feels like a priority far too much of the time, which is why the Bose QuietComfort 45 is our pick for the best noise cancelling headphones.
 With excellent default frequency response, a travel-friendly design, and a solid mic system, their impeccable audio lets you soak in your favorite sounds while blocking out whatever nonsense is going on next to you.

 The QuietComfort 45 offers wireless operation and active noise cancellation, as well as built-in support for Google Assistant or Amazon Alexa.
 Take them on the road and you’ll have 20+ hours of battery life before you need to plug in.If you’re planning on using them at work, QuietComfort 45 offers a PC desktop controller and multipoint Bluetooth connecting with Bose SimpleSync.